 The next day, Mrs. Hay and some other teachers, along with a few parents, escorted several Hoover classes to some waiting school buses.
 We proceeded to make the short, mile-and-a-half-or-so trip to Davis High, to see Aunt Jemima.
 And since we were representing our beloved Hoover School, we did make sure to be on our best behavior on the bus, and at the assembly — for Hoover and for Mrs. Hay.

 We students arrived at Davis, and soon gathered in the large, beautiful auditorium in the old, historic school, which was once known as Yakima High School.
-It had been renamed for some adult named A. C. Davis.
+It had been renamed for someone named A. C. Davis.
+(At the time, I had no idea who that was.
+I later learned that Angus Charles Davis was once the principal of the school; later, he was superintendent of our school district.)
 There were many kids in attendance.
 I believe several schools sent students to the assembly.
 It was a big deal!

 I’m not sure who introduced her – perhaps someone from the Yakima school district did the honors; but a grownup introduced Aunt Jemima, and the remarkable lady took the stage to thunderous applause.

 Ms. Ethel Ernestine Harper, who was approximately 54 years old when she visited Yakima, regularly toured the United States, appearing in the persona of Aunt Jemima.
 She wasn’t the first woman to tour as Aunt Jemima; but I’ve learned she was the last.
 In the 1960’s, the company which owned the Aunt Jemima brand stopped using a living person as its spokesperson.
 This saved them money, as they no longer had to pay someone to represent them.
 Nor would they have to pay royalties to anyone, whenever her voice or face appeared on television.
 Plus, society was changing.
 People were speaking out more and more about the kind of racial stereotyping which was going on here.